LukaFontanilla/explore_assistant_run_query_logging/explore-assistant-extension/README.md

 1. Install a backend using terraform by [following the instructions](../explore-assistant-backend/README.md)

 2. Save the backend details for use by the extension framework:

    * The BigQuery example dataset and table name
    * If you're using the BigQuery backend, the model id that allows communication with Gemini
-   * If you're using the Cloud Function backend, the url of the endpoint
+   * If you're using the Cloud Run backend, the URL of the private service will be passed to the extension through a user attribute.

-### Optional: Setup Log Sink to BQ for LLM Cost Estimation and Request Logging (used for Cloud Function Backend)
+### Optional: Setup Log Sink to BQ for LLM Cost Estimation and Request Logging

 Please see [Google Cloud's docs](https://cloud.google.com/logging/docs/export/configure_export_v2#creating_sink) on setting up a log sink to BQ, using the below filter for Explore Assistant Logs:

 ```
-(resource.type = "cloud_function"
-resource.labels.function_name = "Insert service name"
-resource.labels.region = "<Insert location>")
- OR
-(resource.type = "cloud_run_revision"
+resource.type = "cloud_run_revision"
 resource.labels.service_name = "<Insert service name>"
-resource.labels.location = "<Insert location>")
+resource.labels.location = "<Insert location>"
 severity>=DEFAULT
 jsonPayload.component="explore-assistant-metadata"
 ```